AHRQ-CDS/CQL-Testing-Framework/README.md

 Current limitations:

 * Only FHIR 1.0.2 (DSTU2) and 3.0.0 (STU3) are supported
-* Only the following resources are supported: Patient, Condition, Encounter, MedicationOrder, MedicationStatement, Observation, Procedure
 * Only VSAC value sets are supported

 ## Contributions